xwangSGG/xwangSGG.github.io/_pages/about.md

 # 🔥 **News**
+- ● *2025.08*: &nbsp;🎉🎉 Our Work of "MGFs" was accepted by Automation in Construction (IF = 11.5), Congrats. to Tengfei Wang.
 - ● *2025.07*: &nbsp;🎉🎉 Our On-the-fly SfM won **the Best Live Demo prize and the Best Poster prize** during the ChinaSI 2025, Shenzhen.
 Congrats. to Yifei Yu, Wentian Gan, Yiwei Xu, Liyuan Lou and Rui Xia.
 - ● *2025.06*: &nbsp;🎉🎉 One Paper was accepted by PE&RS, Congrats. to our undergraduate team member Liyuan Lou.
 - ● *2025.05*: &nbsp;🎉🎉 Four papers were accepted by the 13th ISPRS MMT conference as Orals, Congrats. to Xiang Wang, Zhe Shen, Yongmao Hou and Zhaoning Zhang.